giry-dev/mangrove-docs/docs/strat-lib/explanations/offer-maker/mangrove-offer.md

 * MangroveOffer contract must approve Mangrove to transfer outbound tokens.
 (Done by activate)
 * Mangrove contract must approve its router (if any) to transfer inbound tokens.
 (Done by activate)

-Besides the MangroveOffer contract giving approvals, the offer makers reserve needs to give this approval:
+Besides MangroveOffer contract giving approvals, the offer makers reserve needs to give this approval:

-* The offer makers reserve of the MangroveOffer contract must approve the router for outbound token transfer.
+* The offer makers reserve of MangroveOffer contract must approve the router for outbound token transfer.

 **CheckReserveApproval** is a hook that should check whether the reserve has approved the maker to use it.
 This is needed so that a maker don't use the reserve without the approval of the owner of the reserve.
 If this was allowed, it would be possible to set your reserve to the same as someone with a large amount of tokens and steal there tokens, when offers a taken.
 MangroveOffer has no default implementation.
 The hook is used, when the a maker tries to set their reserve.